 The bill amends Minnesota Statutes 2024, section 60C.09, subdivision 2, to clarify the definition of covered claims under the Minnesota Insurance Guaranty Association.
 It specifies that covered claims do not include those made by affiliates of the insurer, claims due to reinsurers or other insurance entities, and claims resulting from insolvencies occurring after July 31, 1996, by insureds with a net worth exceeding $25,000,000.
-Additionally, it introduces a provision allowing the association to request financial information from insureds to determine their net worth.
-If an insured fails to provide this information within 60 days, their net worth will be deemed to exceed the threshold for claim evaluation.
+Additionally, it introduces a provision allowing the association to request financial information from insureds to determine their net worth, with specific consequences for failure to provide this information.

 1st Engrossment: 60C.09